georglauterbach/uncore/documentation/content/index.md

 ## Introduction

 Welcome to the official _unCORE_ operating system kernel documentation. _unCORE_ is an [operating system] [kernel] completely written in pure, idiomatic [Rust]. _unCORE_ makes use of the [Rust] ecosystem, avoiding unnecessary complexity while being stable and performant.
-If you're new to this project, we highly recommend reading the [Getting Started][docs-getting-started] section.
-Everything you need to know about development guidelines can be found under [Development][docs-development].
-The [Building and Running][docs-building-and-running] site contains information on how to build and run the kernel (with QEMU).
-The [Structure][docs-structure] section contains all the information about the kernel's internal structure and composition.
-The [Testing][docs-testing] page contains information on unit- and integration tests.
+If you're new to this project, we highly recommend reading the [Getting Started][docs::getting-started] section.
+Everything you need to know about development guidelines can be found under [Development][docs::development].
+The [Building and Running][docs::building-and-running] site contains information on how to build and run the kernel (with QEMU).
+The [Kernel Architecture][docs::kernel-architecture] section contains all the information about the kernel's internal structure and composition.
+The [Testing][docs::testing] page contains information on unit- and integration tests.
 This documentation is only one half of the whole documentation that is available.
 The other part is the code documentation which can be built with `#!bash cargo doc --open`.

 !!! check "Code of Conduct and Contributing Guidelines"
     By working on this projects and with other participants, you agree to the **code of conduct** and the **contributing guidelines** set by this project.

 !!! danger "Developer Instructions"
-    Make sure you read the [**Development Guidelines**][docs-development] _carefully_.
+    Make sure you read the [**Development Guidelines**][docs::development] _carefully_.
 Adhering to a consistent style and conventions allows everyone to work efficiently.

 ## Getting Started